H. Denise Wooten, PsyD, P.A.

 Here is an interesting video I wanted to share with you. credit to Dr. Carbray is Clinical Professor of Psychiatry and Nursing, University of Illinois at Chicago, and Administrative Director, Pediatric Mood Disorder Clinic, Pediatric Brain Research and Intervention Center, Department of Psychiatry, Chicago, Illinois.

 The threat of COVID-19 is ongoing throughout the United States.
 As a way to mitigate the risk of exposure, we are encouraging telehealth visits through 1/31/2021.
-However, in-person office visits to the following services:
+However, in-person office visits are required for the following services:

 In-person services availability is based on current conditions and guidelines.
 It is possible that future health and safety guidelines will require that all in-person office visit services will be suspended and that only teletherapy will be available.
 If that happens, we will communicate with you regarding the service options that are available to you.
 It is also important to consider that, although insurance reimbursement for teletherapy services may have been mandated during the COVID-19 pandemic, such mandates may no longer be in effect, and teletherapy may no longer be reimbursed by your insurance company.